philippwesche/chewlang/README.md

 * Follow *number*
   * This appends the extract at *number* to the list of files (pages) to be read and processed.

+## Checking your working using previews
+Reframe and Locating are previewable instructions.
+We've already discussed Reframe, above.

+Leaving Locating as the last line of your file makes Chew display the lines around your line of focus, at the first occurrence within the file.
+In this way, Chew helps you pick your processing target(s) from within your defined Locating context.

+In terms of developing a great user experience especially in the context of an integrated development environment (IDE), having commands provide such previews is a huge added value feature for Chew.
+Specifically, a line could be selected in the IDE and an excerpt of the chew script executed up to that line, for debugging and without altering the contents of your chew file.
+Live updates as you type are also possible by the same mechanism.

 ## Advanced topic: Integration with Perl code
 Chew can act as a superset of sorts for Perl: